dilum-randira/BeMine/README.md

 ## ✨ Features

-- 🧸 Cute animated GIFs
+- 🧸 Cute animated GIFsr
 - 😂 Funny “No” button phrases that get more dramatic
 - 📈 **Yes** button grows bigger every time you click **No**
 - 📱 Mobile-friendly responsive design